retooth2/xenharmlib/doc/prim_seq.rst

 on fundamental frequencies of a melody from an audio sample and want to know the notes played in the recording.
 The
 `Essentia <https://essentia.upf.edu/tutorial_pitch_melody.html>`_
-library e.g. allows raw frequency extraction from melodies, however its note conversion feature only supports 12 equal temperament.
+library, e.g., allows raw frequency extraction from melodies; however, its note conversion feature only supports 12 equal temperament.
-Augmented with xenharmlib you can extend your analysis to non-Western harmonic system (e.g. 53-EDO Turkish Makam)
+Augmented with xenharmlib, you can extend your analysis to non-Western harmonic systems (e.g., 53-EDO Turkish Makam)

 .. tabs::